skip to content

 Whatever the reason may be, don’t ignore your coping difficulties.
 You may have post-adoption depression, and it wouldn’t help to withdraw and pretend that it’s not happening.
 Seek support as soon as possible.

-You may feel guilty.
+You may feel guilty in adopting a newborn.

 Foster Parenting Resilience: Highlighting the resilience of foster parents as they navigate the challenges and joys of parenting in Cascade, Colorado.